lichkitsch/campaigns/README.md

 | 11 | `4d10` | 22 | 121.5 |
 | 12 | `4d12` | 26 | 147.5 |

 Characters start with 10 max HP at L1.
-After every 2 hours of rest roll your damage dice to regain lost HP.
+Roll your damage dice to regain lost HP after every 2 hours of rest.
 When you level up, roll your new damage to increase your max HP.

 ## Items
-Characters collect items that provide bonus points to specific action or damage rolls.
+Characters collect items that provide bonus points to specific rolls.
 Some items have HP and take damage on a negative outcome, and if an item reaches zero HP it breaks and cannot be used until it is repaired by someone qualified. **Consumables** are limited-use items that take up an action and either give a one-time bonus to specific action rolls or deal damage as listed on the table below:

 ### Item Ratings